Electronicks/Pocket_FSM/README.md

 Pocket FSM provides an easy and intuitive way to code a complex state machine from a state diagram document and produce good and reliable code that minmizes dependencies, has minimal memory overhead and great performance.
 It is self documenting and abstracts away the inner workings of the state machine.
 It is easy to document and share with team members that may not care about how you implemented the machine, as long as it fullfills the state machine diagram.

 * The State Machine only ever holds a single state object in it and none others will exist until a change of state is requested.
-* Each state has it's own reaction to events but this is completely unknown to the user of the FSM thanks to polymorphism.
+* Each state has its own reaction to events but this is completely unknown to the user of the FSM thanks to polymorphism.
 * On a state change, the next state object is created and the previous one is deleted : which is a transaction of 64 bytes at most.
 * Pocket FSM uses the pImpl pattern to easily handoff an underlying object containing the logic and data that the state machine is controlling to the next state object without making a deep copy, or exposition outside of the state machine source file.
 * All memory management is taken care of by smart pointers.